 Back then I broke the baby update down to; Sleep, Feeding, and Play highlights and well throughout the whole first year with a baby, that’s pretty much what your life revolves around.
 Throughout the post is also her 12 months in pictures along with a few of my favs.

 We are incredibly lucky that Audrina was a good sleeper since day 1.
 When first home from the hospital I would set my alarm every 2-2.5 hours to wake and feed her throughout the day and even at night for the first few weeks.
+We also considered using services such as a sleepify calculator and a meditative sounds app to potentially help us sort out our sleep schedule.
+Luckily though we seem to have managed fine in those early weeks, by ourselves.
 Once she gained back her birth weight I pushed the night feedings to 3-4 hours.

 Then around 2 months our doctor advised us to try seeing if she would sleep through the night.
 I would put her to bed around 8:00 p.m. and then woke her for a dream feed around 10:00 p.m. but then she would usually sleep until wake up time between 6:30 and 7:00 a.m.